Everyone has a right to feel safe on our roads, including drivers, pedestrians, cyclists, seniors, kids, and emergency road workers.

 But right now, our streets aren't safe.
 Each day, an average of seven people are taken to the emergency room because they were hit by a car on Ontario’s roads.
 It's past time for change.

-On November 24, 2021, I will bring my Protecting Vulnerable Roads Users Act to second reading, forcing a full vote at Queen's Park.
+Recently, my Protecting Vulnerable Roads Users Act passed to second reading, making it one step closer to law in Ontario.
 Now is the time to advocate for safe streets.

 Today, most drivers that injure or kill a vulnerable road user walk away with a slap on the wrist and maybe a fine, and they rarely have to go to court and face the family they harmed.